CHAPTER

 Source.
 (See Revision Note at chapter heading for

-waste, subsequently stores the processed or treated waste for a limited period
+treats the waste, subsequently stores the processed or treated waste for a

-of time and ultimately transfers the treated or processed waste to another
+limited period of time and ultimately transfers the treated or processed waste

 Source.
 (See Revision Note at chapter heading for